What is the cash basis?

-If you are self-employed and will be claiming UC when it replaces exiting benefits such as working tax credit then it is planned that you will need to report your business income and expenses on a monthly basis.
-Unfortunately the universal credit cash accounting will differ from the self assessment optional cash basis.
+If you are self-employed and will be claiming UC when it replaces existing benefits such as working tax credit then you will need to report your business income and expenses on a monthly basis.
+Unfortunately the universal credit cash accounting will differ from the Self Assessment optional cash basis.

 There are transitional rules when changing from the accruals basis to the cash basis.
 These are to ensure that overall taxable profits are correct by taxing income and deducting all expense payments only once.

 The process of steps you will need to take to move from the accruals basis to the cash basis is made during the first year of using the cash basis.
-More detailed information on the transitional rules can be found in the section below.
+See the more detailed information section on the transitional rules.

 If you elect to use the cash basis then you must continue to use it until either: